jensmonne/po/README.md

    python po.py

 ## Important
-Make sure the bot has the following permissions: send messages, read messages and view channels If it does not have acess to one of there some to all of the functionality will be lost.
+Make sure the bot has the following permissions: send messages, read messages and view channels.
+If it does not have acess to one of there some to all of the functionality will be lost.